AdobeXD/plugin-samples/distribution/how-to-submit-to-plugin-manager.md

 ## Submit your plugin

-You can submit your plugin for review through the I/O Developer Console, the same place you got your [unique plugin ID for your manifest](/reference/structure/manifest.md).
+You can submit your plugin for review through the Adobe Developer Console, the same place you got your [unique plugin ID for your manifest](/reference/structure/manifest.md).

-On the I/O Console, you can provide your packaged plugin.
-The I/O Console will automatically validate your package and its [manifest file](/reference/structure/manifest.md).
+On the Adobe Developer Console, you can provide your packaged plugin.
+The Adobe Developer Console will automatically validate your package and its [manifest file](/reference/structure/manifest.md).
 Then, you will be asked to provide more information about your plugin on the Console.

 If everything looks good, you can then submit your plugin and our CC Integrations Review team will review it.